jmtchllrx/pyMuse/README.md

 Use:
 Run src/pyMuseConsole.py
-Recommend that you run from top directory of your music library and not change defaults

 TODO
-Capability to change directory structure based on arbitrary genre/artist/album/title tags Think of revolutionary way to organize music the way I want
+Capability to change directory structure based on arbitrary genre/artist/album/title tags

+Think of revolutionary way to organize music the way I want